aluckhur/xcption/README.md

 `EXCLUDE DIRS` (optional, supported for robocopy and xcp for nfs) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent lines) that will be excluded for the migration. this is not recomanded for nfs due to xcp still scanning excluded dirs
 `ACL COPY` (optional) - incldue details for acl copy. no-win-acl will prevent acl copy for CIFS jobs (robocopy and xcp), nfs4-acl will include nfs4-acl for nfs jobs (require nfs4 acl suport on both source and destination)

+* SOURCE and DEST paths format are as follows:
+- NFS job using xcp - nfsserver:/export[/path] - both source and destination should be accesible from each one of the Linux servers in the cluster using root permissions
+- CIFS job using xcp for windows or robocopy - \\cifsserver\share[\path] - both source and destination should be accesible from each one of the Windows servers in the cluster using administrative permission
+- CloudSync job includes accoring to the following format: protocol://path@broker_group_name@username
+  - protocol - can be one of the following: nfs,cifs,local,s3,sgws,s3ontap
+  - broker_group_name - NFS job: nfs://server:/export[/path]@broker_group_name@username -
+nfs://192.168.0.200:/unixsrc/dir1@grp1@XCPtion@hmarko
+source and destination protocols can be mixed (ex. nfs to cifs or cifs to s3, etc) and c

 CSV file example:
 ```